 3. Media Influences

 Technology is all over the place nowadays.
 We often spend our time surfing the net to finish our assignments.
-We also use it as entertainment such as watching Youtube videos, playing videogames, or messaging one another.
-It is a dominant element, considering we spend our time in media and other digital platforms than our family and friends.
+We also use it as a means of entertainment such as watching Youtube videos, playing videogames, or messaging one another.
+It is a dominant element, considering that we spend more time on social media and other digital platforms than we do with our family and friends.

 There have been multiple existing studies about the correlation of career choices affected by the student’s direct relationship with their family and friends.
 Still, there has been a lacking of certainty of how multimedia and other digital technology affect career decisions and to what degree.